sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 .. clickablearea:: q5_1_1
-    :question: Click on all the lines that are repeated.
+    :question: Click on each line that occurs more than once in the song.
     :iscode:
     :feedback: Look for lines that are completely identical.